Enjoy this post? Save and share!

 Costa Rica Fact: Most Ticos use a mobile app called WhatsApp to communicate with each other, either by talking or by text.

-Kari’s Travel Tip: I recommend downloading WhatsApp before your trip and learning how it works.
-It’s incredibly useful for communicating with your drivers, guides, accommodation hosts, and other travelers you meet.
+Kari’s Travel Tip: Download WhatsApp before your trip and learn how it works.
+It’s how you will communicate with your drivers, guides, accommodation hosts, and other travelers you meet.

 We use WhatsApp to keep in touch with family while we’re abroad.
 As long as I’m on Wi-Fi or using my Airalo eSim for data, I avoid international roaming charges from my US carrier.